Emperor Vlad Tepes III “Dracul” was a merovingian

 H.E.
 Most Reverend Father Claudiu Ioan Cocan, Plenipotentiary Imperial Ambassador, with the historic Byzantine honorific title of sebastocrator, Prior of the Imperial Order of the Dragon, and Priest of the Romanian Orthodox Church

 Baron Roberto Jonghi Lavarini one of the greatest Italian experts in the traditions and customs of chivalry and nobility of the Eastern Byzantine and Orthodox world.
-Baron Roberto Jonghi Lavarini, is even a very popular intellectual, also actively engaged in politic, as actually Leader of the M.S.E Movimento Sociale Eurasia, which is a refoundation of the historical italian right wing Party Movimento Sociale Italiano, dissolved in 1995.
+Baron Roberto Jonghi Lavarini, is even a very popular intellectual, also actively engaged in politic, as actually Spokeperson of the M.S.E Movimento Sociale Eurasia, which is a refoundation of the historical italian right wing Party Movimento Sociale Italiano, dissolved in 1995.

 H.R.I. the Prince, Prof. Don Roberto Spreti Griffo Focas Flavio Angelo Ducas Comneno of Cefalonia (Presidente of the Byzantine Nobility Union)